Quick start

 - Open the Operations Ratios Calculator.

-- Enter cost of goods sold plus beginning and ending inventory for inventory turnover.
+- Enter COGS plus beginning and ending inventory from the same period.

 Best uses